1-Methylpsilocin: Analogues

+History

+1-Methylpsilocin was originally developed by Albert Hofmann and colleagues at Sandoz in the late 1950s.
+Subsequently, it was studied by Sard and colleagues at Organix in the mid-2000s and by other researchers such as Adam Halberstadt and colleagues in the 2010s and thereafter.

-1-Methylpsilocin has been investigated for applications such as treatment of glaucoma, obsessive–compulsive disorder (OCD), and cluster headaches, as these conditions are amenable to treatment with psychedelic drugs but are not generally treated with such agents due to the hallucinogenic side effects they produce, which are considered undesirable.
+1-Methylpsilocin has been investigated for potential medical applications such as treatment of glaucoma, obsessive–compulsive disorder (OCD), cluster headaches, and obesity, as these conditions are amenable to treatment with psychedelic drugs but are not generally treated with such agents due to the hallucinogenic side effects they produce, which are considered undesirable.
 1-Methylpsilocin therefore represents a potential alternative treatment to psilocin that may be less likely to produce hallucinogenic effects.